Cozy apartment, cozy people :)

 Now I have a pig.

 Friday night was "Museum Night" in Basel, Switzerland.
 On this once-a-year evening, all the museums (30 of them) are open from 6pm-2am, and they are free for younglings under 25.
 If you are of the older variety, you pay a small one time fee and can then visit them all.
 The Tinguely Museum, my favorite, is named after Jean Tinguely, a metamechanical sculptor man who built things out of things and made them move.
 I can not imagine how much fun he had.
 He must have gotten so excited every single time he saw a piece of shrapnel on the street, a bottle cap, or a shape in a cloud that he could later physicalize.
 His works are meant to satire the numb overproduction of industrial stuff.
 Some of his works were even one time projects that self-destructed.
-All of his works are connected to a power source and a pedal.
-If you step on the pedal they move, often in a jagged and imperfect repetitive circle.

 Jenny Holzer phrases of the day: 'Stupid People Shouldn't Breed' and 'The Wish to Reproduce is a Death Wish.'